 Fluctuations in self-confidence often happen when we're embarking on challenges that are new, hard, or both.
 Try keeping a mental (or physical) list of things that were intimidating and anxiety-provoking when you were a beginner, but come easily now that you're a pro.

 Your examples can be big or small.
-For instance, maybe you've learned how to create a listing on Craigslist.
+For instance, maybe you've learned how to breeze through a work task that used to seem daunting.
 Or maybe you have examples in the parenting domain.
 I remember feeling really intimidated about installing a car seat in a rental car the first few times I did it, but now I wouldn't find that anxiety-provoking at all.
 Technology and money-related skills are good categories to consider when you're trying to come up with your own examples.

 Tip: You might find it difficult to recall examples when you're in a low mood, so do some brainstorming when you're in a better mood, so that you have a list you can think back to.

 2. Step back to gain perspective.

 When your self-confidence has taken a blow, it's easy to go into a mental tailspin to the point where you start asking yourself if you're a loser at life in general.
 Try to step back and get some perspective.
 Are you a decent parent?
 Are you reasonably competent at lots of things?
 What are your accomplishments?